 1) After step d) and the expiration of T3324 timer, the UE deactivates the UICC.

-2) After step e) the UE leaves the PSM and re-activates the UICC, re-initializes the USIM and verifies the following EFs: EFICCID, EFIMSI, EFLOCI and EFEPSLOCI.
+2) After step e) the UE leaves the PSM and re-activates the UICC, re-initializes the USIM and verifies the following EFs: EFICCID, EFIMSI and EFEPSLOCI.

 [….]